This product is freeze dried. All water molecules have been removed.

 4-6.
 Anti-Kir2.1 (KCNJ2) (extracellular) Antibody, preincubated with the control peptide antigen.

-Indirect flow cytometry of live intact human THP-1 monocytic leukemia cells:___ Cell alone
+Cell surface detection of Kir2.1 in live intact human THP-1 monocytic leukemia cells:___ Cell alone

 ___ Cells + goat-anti-rabbit-Alexa-488